-Halve the dinner rolls and spread the remaining 2 tablespoons of butter on all the halves.
+Halve the dinner rolls and spread the remaining some butter on all the halves.
 Lightly fry them on a heated frypan until they are browned and crisp.

-Serve the pav bhaji on a platter with any salad of your choice.
+Serve the pav bhaji on a platter with onions and lemon wedges.

 Pre-made pav bhaji masala is available in Indian stores everywhere.
-I use Everest but you can buy any brand that’s on the shelf.
-Buy this only if you want to skip making your own masala.
+Everest is the best pav bhaji masala brand available and this is the one I use.
+Two tablespoons of this masala are enough.
+Buy this if you want to skip making your own masala.

-If you are making your own masala, all the ingredients are available in an Indian store including mango powder (goes by the name of ‘amchur’), black salt and Kashmiri chilli powder.
+If you are making your own masala, all the ingredients are available in an Indian store including fennel, mango powder (amchur), black salt (kala namak) and Kashmiri chilli powder.

 If you want an authentic taste, use butter and not oil.
 Butter does wonders for this dish which cooking oil just cannot match up to!

 Keywords: pav bhaji, vegetarian recipe, Indian street food, vegetable curry

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.